dannywoot/PDF-Analyzer/README.md

 Contributing
 If you'd like to contribute to this project, please feel free to fork the repository and submit a pull request.

-You can create a new file named `README.md` in your repository and add this content to it.